CiscoDevNet/terraform-provider-meraki/docs/resources/wireless_ssid.md

 - `ap_tags_and_vlan_ids` (Attributes List) The list of tags and VLAN IDs used for VLAN tagging.
 This param is only valid when the ipAssignmentMode is `Bridge mode` or `Layer 3 roaming` (see [below for nested schema](#nestedatt--ap_tags_and_vlan_ids))
 - `auth_mode` (String) The association control method for the SSID (`open`, `open-enhanced`, `psk`, `open-with-radius`, `open-with-nac`, `8021x-meraki`, `8021x-nac`, `8021x-radius`, `8021x-google`, `8021x-entra`, `8021x-localradius`, `ipsk-with-radius`, `ipsk-without-radius` or `ipsk-with-nac`)
   - Choices: `8021x-entra`, `8021x-google`, `8021x-localradius`, `8021x-meraki`, `8021x-nac`, `8021x-radius`, `ipsk-with-nac`, `ipsk-with-radius`, `ipsk-without-radius`, `open`, `open-enhanced`, `open-with-nac`, `open-with-radius`, `psk`
-- `availability_tags` (List of String) Accepts a list of tags for this SSID.
+- `availability_tags` (Set of String) Accepts a list of tags for this SSID.
 If availableOnAllAps is false, then the SSID will only be broadcast by APs with tags matching any of the tags in this list.
 - `available_on_all_aps` (Boolean) Boolean indicating whether all APs should broadcast the SSID or if it should be restricted to APs matching any availability tags.
 Can only be false if the SSID has availability tags.
 - `band_selection` (String) The client-serving radio frequencies of this SSID in the default indoor RF profile. (`Dual band operation`, `5 GHz band only` or `Dual band operation with Band Steering`)
 - `concentrator_network_id` (String) The concentrator to use when the ipAssignmentMode is `Layer 3 roaming with a concentrator` or `VPN`.